ai/nanoevents/README.md

 ### Mixing to Object

-Because main Nano Events API is only 2 method, you could just create proxy in your class:
+Because main Nano Events API has only 2 methods, you could just create proxy methods in your class:

 ```js
 class Ticker {